Four wheels move the body, two wheels move the soul

 The latter is usually more interested in the destination, in reaching a goal in as a short time as possible; the former is more focused on kms, curves and turns, and mostly on the sensations that the street can offer.

-Keeping this perspective difference and romantic sensibility in mind, today I’m suggesting to all the “two-wheels, one-love” philosophers 4 different itineraries along the most beautiful streets of Emilia-Romagna, that I will treat in detail in the upcoming weeks.
+Keeping this perspective difference and romantic sensibility in mind, we suggest to all the “two-wheels, one-love” philosophers 4 different itineraries along the most beautiful streets of Emilia-Romagna.

 From Rimini to Urbino, on the traces of Piero Della Francesca